r0zetta/graph_simulations/README.md

 g.set_node_desc("random", "float", node_desc)
 ```

-A more detailed example using assigned node_desc values can be found in the later section that descibes how to use graph.py in simulations.
+A more detailed example using assigned node_desc values can be found in a later section that descibes how to use graph.py in simulations.

 node_desc values are automatically included in gexf files, and so will show up in Gephi's data laboratory tab.

 The point of the graph.py tool is to allow researchers to create node-edge graphs with interesting properties.
 You no longer need to use the "karate" graph for everything!
-The properties of graphs generated with this tool may be interesting to study.
-Generated graphs can also be used to create simulations (more on that later).
+The properties of graphs generated with this tool can be studied on their own, and may be interesting when applied in simulations.

 The Graph() initialization routine allows for the following parameters: